pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 pi publish src/global/app/myapp
 ```

-This scans the your local `myapp` folder and uploads only those resources which have been changed since last upload or have been created since then.
+This scans your local `myapp` folder and uploads only those resources which have been changed since the last upload or have been created since then.

-See here how to setup such a customization workspace: [Local Low-Code Workspace](../guides/low-code)
+See here how to setup such a customization workspace: [Local Low-Code Workspace](../guides/local-workspace)

 See here for a getting started guide how to setup the CLI and use the local workspace: [Command Line Interface (CLI)](../api/cli) .